Buying property in Hauts-de-France

 The property market in Hauts-de-France

-Hauts-de-France consists of five departments: Nord, Pas-de-Calais, Somme, Oise and Aisne.
+Hauts-de-France is made up of five departments: Nord, Pas-de-Calais, Somme, Oise and Aisne.

 For those searching for a small-town home in France, discover Arras and Montreuil-sur-Mer.
 The latter is a fortified town on a hillside, awash with history, if not the sea, which has now retreated several miles away.
 Historic houses in Arras typically cost from €250,000.

 The coast is a huge attraction, with the promise of a cottage by the sea, easily reachable from a Channel port starting at around €200,000.
-For properties in resorts like Le Touquet you will be in competition with Parisians, and beachfront properties go from €500,000
+For properties in resorts like Le Touquet you will compete with Parisians, and beachfront properties go from €500,000

 Steps to buying property in Hauts-de-France